-1On a lot with a light rail transit station, the height for the modulation standard is increased from 45 feet to 55 feet.
+On a lot with a light rail transit station, the height for the modulation standard is increased from 45 feet to 55 feet.

-D. If a portion of a street-facing facade within 10 feet of the street lot line extends to the

-- maximum length permitted for an unmodulated facade, any further increase in the length of the - 5 | facade is allowed only if the additional portions of the facade set back a minimum of 10 feet - 6 from the street lot line for a minimum length of 20 feet.
-If the required setback is provided, - 7 additional portions of the facade may be located within 10 feet of the street lot line.
-Permitted - 8 projections within the setback area are limited to the following: - 1.
-Roof eaves, including gutters and roof cornices and other similar architectural - 10 | features, that may extend a maximum of 18 inches into the setback area; and not.
+D. If a portion of a street-facing facade within 10 feet of the street lot line extends to the maximum length permitted for an unmodulated facade, any further increase in the length of the facade is allowed only if the additional portions of the facade set back a minimum of 10 feet from the street lot line for a minimum length of 20 feet.
+If the required setback is provided, additional portions of the facade may be located within 10 feet of the street lot line.
+Permitted projections within the setback area are limited to the following:

+Roof eaves, including gutters and roof cornices and other similar architectural features, that may extend a maximum of 18 inches into the setback area; and
-2. Overhead weather protection, whether required by subsection 23.48.640.H or

-23.48.650 Required open space for large lot developments in SM-U zones

-- A. Open space meeting the standards of this Section 23.48.650 is required in all SM-U zones for development on a lot exceeding 30,000 square feet. - B. Open space required by subsection 23.48.650.A shall meet the following standards: - 1.
-The minimum amount of required open space shall be equal to 15 percent of the lot area. - 2.
-Area qualifying as required open space may include both unenclosed usable open space and limited amounts of enclosed areas, as provided for in this subsection 23.48.650.B and as specified in Table A for 23.48.650.

-Table A for 23.48.650 Limits on open space allowed as enclosed and unenclosed areas Type of open space Minimum amount required Maximum amount allowed Usable open space open to the sky subject to subsection 23.48.650.B.5 60 percent No limit Open space covered overhead by the structure, such as an arcade or building cantilever, and subject to subsection 23.48.650.B.6 None 20 percent Enclosed open space providing amenity features such as a public atrium, a shopping atrium, winter garden, or covered portion of a midblock pedestrian corridor and subject to subsection 23.48.650.B.7 None 35 percent connected area that is accessible at street level, with variations in elevation allowed to accommodate changes in topography or to provide for features such as ramps that improve
+- 1 2.
+Overhead weather protection, whether required by subsection 23.48.640.H or 2 not.
+23.48.650 Required open space for large lot developments in SM-U zones 3 4 A. Open space meeting the standards of this Section 23.48.650 is required in all SM-U 5 zones for development on a lot exceeding 30,000 square feet.
+6 B. Open space required by subsection 23.48.650.A shall meet the following standards: 7 1.
+The minimum amount of required open space shall be equal to 15 percent of 8 the lot area.
+9 2.
+Area qualifying as required open space may include both unenclosed usable open space and limited amounts of enclosed areas, as provided for in this subsection 23.48.650.B 10 11 and as specified in Table A for 23.48.650.
+Table A for 23.48.650 Limits on open space allowed as enclosed and unenclosed areas Type of open space Minimum amount Maximum amount allowed required Usable open space open to the sky 60 percent No limit subject to subsection 23.48.650.B.5 Open space covered overhead by the None 20 percent structure, such as an arcade or building cantilever, and subject to subsection 23.48.650.B.6 Enclosed open space providing None 35 percent amenity features such as a public atrium, a shopping atrium, winter garden, or covered portion of a midblock pedestrian corridor and subject to subsection 23.48.650.B.7 12 13 3.
+Minimum area.
+The required open space shall generally be provided as one 14 connected area that is accessible at street level, with variations in elevation allowed to - 15 accommodate changes in topography or to provide for features such as ramps that improve